bruhtus/resume/readme.md

 ### Guideline for release

 To make the release version easier to understand, we can use this guide:
-- The major release is for adding new item or removing item in the section, such as experience or skills.
+- The major release is for adding new section, such as experience or skills.
-For example, when we add new experience, we can bump the major release number.
+For example, when we add new section, we can bump the major release number.
 The major release number is the first number after `v` character.
 Like in release `v1.0.0`, the major release number is `1`.

-- The minor release is for changing the item content, such as item description.
-For example, in section experience, when we edit the description of the role, we can bump the minor release number.
+- The minor release is for adding new or removing item, we can bump the minor release number.
 The minor release number is the second number after the `v` character.
 Like in release `v1.2.0`, the minor release number is `2`.

-- The patch release is for changing the formatting of resume.
-For example, when we change the margin left and right of resume, we can bump the patch release number.
+- The patch release is for changing the changing the item content, such as item description or formatting.
+For example, in section experience, when we edit the description of the role, we can bump the patch release number.
 The patch release number is the third number after the `v` character.
 Like in release `v1.2.3`, the patch release number is `3`.